top of page

 Heather will provide tailored advice based on your or your child’s individual needs.

-• An assessment of functional impact
+• assessment of functional impact to the individual, and

 We do more than just listen.
 We help you make sense of it all